 Hearing Panel of the Atlantic Regional Council:

-- George W. MacDonald, QC, Chair
+- George W. MacDonald, Chair

 - Barbara Leighton, Industry Representative